This post may contain affiliate links, please see my disclosure policy to learn more.

 Rhubarb grows best in climates where the ground freezes in winter.
 In naturally cold climates, plant rhubarb in full sun.
 For hot, dry climates make sure rhubarb gets afternoon shade and lots of water.
 Rhubarb is a perennial plant that will grow for many years in the same spot.
 Choose a location that can accommodate the growth of rhubarb.
 They can grow to about 3 feet in diameter and can sometimes grow as high as 6 feet tall.

 Rosemary – An evergreen shrub with beautiful blue flowers.
 Rosemary prefers full sun and well-drained soil.
 Rosemary does best in zone 8 or warmer but can be grown in containers in zone 7 and colder.
-Rosemary grown in a container in zone 7 and colder will need to be brought inside during cold weather.
+Rosemary that is grown in a container in zone 7 and colder will need to be brought inside during cold weather.

 Shasta Daisy – Shasta daisies thrive in dry, sunny areas, and they can tolerate cold weather.
 They have the classic daisy appearance of white petals around a yellow center.
 Shasta daisies are perennial and return every spring or early summer and bloom until early fall.
 A wonderful addition to any garden.